robertdfrench/revolving-doors/README.md

 * C represents arrays by a pointer to the beginning of some data, and its length
 * `printf` takes some funky arguments, and you have to look those up sometimes.

-##### Illumos
+##### illumos
-Of course, to play with doors, you will need access to Illumos!
+Of course, to play with doors, you will need access to illumos!
 I recommend these two routes, depending on your preferences:

 * Want to run it in a VM on your desktop?
 Try [OpenIndiana](appendices/OpenIndiana).